sadanand-singh/TicTacToe/Readme.md

 This is a simple Tic Tac Toe game made using PyQt5.

-it requires Qt5 and python3.4 .
+Requires Qt5 and python3.4 .

 Normal mode